benmat/fedora-install/README.md

 $ sudo yum install gnome-terminal dejavu-sans-mono-fonts # terminal
 $ sudo yum install NetworkManager-wifi # if you're on a laptop
 $ sudo systemctl set-default graphical.target # enable on boot
-$ sudo systemctl isolate graphical.target # start now (or run once you've installed a terminal)
+$ sudo systemctl isolate graphical.target # start
 ```

 ## Great looking fonts

-Fedora doesn't come prepackaged with some of the non-free (or questionable) patches and settings you'll need for your fonts to look good.
+Fedora doesn't come prepackaged with some (non-free) patches and settings you'll need for your fonts to look good.

 For additional hardware- and software-support you'll need to add a third-party repo called RPM Fusion containing packages that are not available in the standard Fedora repos.